assumptus/bon-in-a-box-pipelines/pipelines/GeneticIndicator_VJRP/README.md

 Estimation of Hypotheses for Spatial Delimitation of Discrete Populations.
 ================
-true

-- [Estimation of Hypotheses for Spatial Delimitation of Discrete Populations – Contributions to the methodology of the complementary genetic indicator for the Kunming-Montreal GBF (Hoban et al., 2023;
-  Mastretta‐Yanes et al.,
+# Estimation of Hypotheses for Spatial Delimitation of Discrete Populations – Contributions to the methodology of the complementary genetic indicator for the Kunming-Montreal GBF (Hoban et al., 2023; Mastretta‐Yanes et al., 2024).

-  2024).](#estimation-of-hypotheses-for-spatial-delimitation-of-discrete-populations--contributions-to-the-methodology-of-the-complementary-genetic-indicator-for-the-kunming-montreal-gbf-hoban-et-al-2023-mastrettayanes-et-al-2024)
+This workflow estimates hypotheses for the spatial delimitation of discrete populations of species based on secondary information.
+It was developed to support the proposed methodology for indicators designed to monitor the loss of genetic diversity, as outlined in the Kunming-Montreal Global Biodiversity Framework (GBF), using secondary data sources.

+This preliminary version was compiled in one afternoon, utilizing weeks of recycled code.
+While we are aware that conceptual and mathematical support needs to be strengthened, we have decided to share this initial version due to its practical potential, with the aim of obtaining feedback and building knowledge networks that will help us develop a more robust tool.

   - [Justification](#justification)
   - [Assumptions](#assumptions)
     - [How to define threshold (cut-off)